c3yawn/summer2025/focused_ai_services/README.md

 * If you want to remove a file from staging, type in `git restore --staged [file]`.
 * Once all the changes you want to commit are staged, you can type `git status` again to make sure all the files you want are staged (will be in green)
 * To commit the files, type in `git commit -m ""` (put in a message in between the quotes related to the changes you made.
 For example, `git commit -m "added javascript capability"`)
-* To push the commits to the github repository, type in `git push -u origin {branch name}` (where {branch name} is replaced with where you want to push the changes.
-For example, `git push -u origin team-c/code-compiler`).
-Once you have pushed something to the branch, all future pushes can be done with just `git push`
+* To push the commits to the github repository, type in `git push`